Here’s the textbook definition of a rheumatologist from the American College of Rheumatology:

 1. Rheumatologists treat more than 120 different diseases

 Don’t let the “rheum” in the name fool you.
-Besides rheumatoid arthritis (RA), rheumatologists treat a wide variety of autoimmune and inflammatory diseases that may affect the joints (such as gout and lupus), as well as other muscle or bone problems or injuries that can make your joints hurt and limit your function.
+Besides rheumatoid arthritis (RA), these doctors treat a wide variety of autoimmune and inflammatory diseases that may affect the joints (such as gout and lupus), as well as other muscle or bone problems or injuries that can make your joints hurt and limit your function.

 “In addition to the systemic diseases, people may come to see a rheumatologist to diagnose chronic back or neck pain or for a localized joint or muscle or tendon problem such as tennis elbow or Achilles’ tendonitis,” says Paula Marchetta, MD, MBA, president of the American College of Rheumatology.
-Rheumatologists also treat other conditions that you might be unaware of, such as osteoporosis, fibromyalgia, and Lyme disease.
+They also treat other conditions that you might be unaware of, such as osteoporosis, fibromyalgia, and Lyme disease.

-2. Rheumatologists are medical detectives
+2. They are medical detectives

 Your primary care physician may send you to a rheumatologist as a last resort after no one else has figured out what’s going on.